SteveTarter/playing-card-classifier-frontend/README.md

-# Card Classifier
+# Playing Card Classifier Frontend

-A React-based front end for classifying playing cards using a serverless TensorFlow endpoint (AWS Lambda/SageMaker).
+A React-based frontend for classifying playing cards using a serverless TensorFlow endpoint (AWS Lambda/SageMaker).
 Upload an image of a single card (JPEG/PNG), click **Classify**, and view the predicted card name and confidence score.

+The backend is documented in a sister project, [Playing Card Classifier](https://github.com/SteveTarter/playing-card-classifier).

 ## Features